Risk Factors Dashboard

 Governance

 Our Board of Directors has overall responsibility for risk oversight, with its committees assisting the Board in performing this function based on their respective areas of expertise.
 Our Board of Directors has delegated oversight of risks related to cybersecurity to two Board committees, the Audit Committee and the Aerospace Safety Committee, and each committee reports on its activities and findings to the full Board after each meeting.
 The Audit Committee is charged with reviewing our cybersecurity processes for assessing key strategic, operational, and compliance risks.
-Our Chief Information Officer and Senior Vice President, Information Technology & Data Analytics (CIO) and our Chief Security Officer (CSO) provide presentations to the Audit Committee on cybersecurity risks at each of its bimonthly meetings.
+Our Chief Information Digital Officer and Senior Vice President, Information Technology & Data Analytics (CIDO) and our Chief Security Officer (CSO) provide presentations to the Audit Committee on cybersecurity risks at each of its bimonthly meetings.
 These briefings include assessments of cyber risks, the threat landscape, updates on incidents, and reports on our investments in cybersecurity risk mitigation and governance.
 In addition, the Audit Committee has designated one of its members with expertise in cyber risk management to meet regularly with management and review our cybersecurity strategy and key initiatives and progress toward our objectives.
-In the event of a potentially material cybersecurity event, the Chair of the Audit Committee is notified and briefed, and meetings of the Audit Committee and/or full Board of Directors would be held, as appropriate.
-The Aerospace Safety Committee provides oversight of the risks from cybersecurity threats related to our aerospace products and services.
-The Aerospace Safety Committee receives regular updates and reports from senior management, including the Chief
+In the event of a potentially material cybersecurity event,

-Richard Puckett, as our CSO, serves as the chair of the Council.
+Trent Cox, Vice President of Product and Business Operations, is serving as our interim CSO.
+In that role, he chairs the Council and is responsible for overseeing a unified security program that provides cybersecurity, fire and protection operations, physical security, insider threat, and classified security.
 He is responsible for overseeing a unified security program that provides cybersecurity, fire and protection operations, physical security, insider threat, and classified security.
-Mr. Puckett has nearly 30 years of experience in the cybersecurity industry, including, prior to joining Boeing in 2022, as Chief Information Security Officer of SAP SE and Thomson Reuters Corporation, Vice President, Product and Commercial Security of General Electric, Inc., and Senior Security Architect at Cisco Systems, Inc. He reports directly to the CIO and meets regularly with other members of senior management and the Audit Committee.
+Mr. Cox has over 25 years of experience in the aerospace and defense industry, including, prior to joining Boeing in 2024, Chief Information Officer of Raytheon UK, Deputy CIO and Executive Director of Collins Aerospace and Raytheon Intelligence and Space, and Executive Director for Program Execution for the Raytheon Missile Systems businesses.
+He reports directly to the CIDO and meets regularly with other members of senior management and the Audit Committee.

 The Council meets monthly and updates key members of the Company’s Executive Council on progress towards specific cybersecurity objectives.
+A strong partnership exists between Information Technology, Enterprise Security, Corporate Audit, and Law so that identified issues are addressed in a timely manner and incidents are reported to the appropriate regulatory bodies as required.
 A strong partnership exists between Information Technology, Enterprise Security, Corporate Audit, and Legal so that identified issues are addressed in a timely manner and incidents are reported to the appropriate regulatory bodies as required.

 Recently Filed